measty/tiatoolbox/frontend/visualization/README.md

 must align with the slide's advertised tile grid.

 The `auto` representation advertises a contiguous `store-zoom` policy.
-Every tile at one source zoom uses the same family; for a max-zoom-9 cellular store the default ranges are aggregate z0-z3, centroid z4-z6, and polygon z7-z9.
+Every tile at one source zoom uses the same base family and the same deterministic screen-area rule; for a max-zoom-9 cellular store the default ranges are aggregate z0-z3, centroid z4-z6, and polygon z7-z9.
+In the aggregate and centroid ranges, a polygon whose projected area is at least 36 CSS pixels squared remains a simplified polygon.
+This preserves visible glands and other larger structures while cell-scale objects still use the bounded base family.
+Promoted annotations are removed from their aggregate/centroid representation, so they are neither duplicated nor selected according to tile density.
 Canvas and WebGL continue requesting only the `auto` URL.
 They use separate, band-limited OpenLayers sources at the advertised boundaries so a loaded aggregate parent cannot temporarily fill a missing centroid tile (or a centroid parent a polygon tile).
+Polygon MVTs use a deterministic largest-first feature order, so Canvas and WebGL paint smaller cell-scale polygons above larger structural polygons in every tile.
+The tile-contract token in annotation URLs changes when encoded tile semantics change, without requiring the reusable LOD sidecar to rebuild.

 Session slide and raster-overlay tile templates carry a committed slide generation as well as the opaque resource ID and revision.
 Every slide